hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 observable.subscribe((x) => console.log(x));
 ```

 Each time you subscribe to an observable, a new execution is created.
 This means that if you subscribe to an observable multiple times, you'll get multiple executions.
-An execution for sake of simplicity is an execution of the generator function provided to the AsyncObservable (the producer).
+An execution created this way for sake of simplicity is an execution of the generator function provided to the AsyncObservable (the producer) which delivers values to the provided callback (the consumer).

 ::: tip
 Subscribing to an AsyncObservable is like calling a function, with the callback being representative of where the data is being delivered to.